human-language/www/src/pages/docs/philosophy.md

 ## Why Human Exists

-We built Human because AI configuration shouldn't require a PhD in prompt engineering.
+i built Human because AI configuration shouldn't require a PhD in prompt engineering.

 Every day, millions of developers write the same safety rules, the same retry logic, the same prompt templates.
 They build frameworks on frameworks to control something that should be simple: telling an AI what to do and what not to do.

 Human says: what if configuration was just configuration?

-## The Unix Way

-Human follows the Unix philosophy from Bell Labs:

 **Write programs that do one thing well.**
 Human does one thing: configure AI behavior.